dbrattli/OSlash/README.md

 ![Python package](https://github.com/dbrattli/OSlash/workflows/Python%20package/badge.svg)

-OSlash (Ø) is a library for playing with functional programming in Python 3.8+.
-It's an attempt to re-implement some of the code from [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/) in Python 3.8.
-OSlash unifies functional and object oriented paradigms by grouping related functions within classes.
-Objects are however never used for storing values or mutable data, and data only lives within function closures.
+OSlash (Ø) is a library for learning and understanding functional programming in Python 3.12+.
+It re-implements concepts from [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/) using Python with modern type annotations.
+OSlash unifies functional and object-oriented paradigms by grouping related functions within classes.
+Objects are never used for storing values or mutable data; data exists only within function closures.

+**Type Safety**: OSlash is fully type-checked with Pyright in strict mode, providing excellent IDE support and catching errors at development time.
+It leverages Python 3.12's PEP 695 type parameter syntax for clean, ergonomic generic types.

 OSlash is intended to be a tutorial.
 For practical functional programming in Python in production environments you should use [Expression](https://github.com/dbrattli/Expression) instead.